- Vision Screening Home

 These recommendations are made with the expectation that vision screening will occur several times during a child's formative years and reflect a desire for high specificity in the youngest children and high sensitivity in older children.
 Screening with these devices must be combined with a unilateral cover test or stereo test to ensure the most reliable detection of amblyopia risk factors.

 Autorefractors and photoscreeners have software and settings that are pre-installed.
 When the device is turned on, the software version appears on the startup.
 The referral criteria settings should take into consideration:

 - The child's age - younger children have higher passing thresholds.

 - Sensitivity - higher detection and referral rates.

 - Specificity - fewer false positives but higher chance of missing at risk children.

 Screening instrument settings vary from the American Association for Pediatric Ophthalmology and Strabismus (AAPOS) refractive risk factor target numbers used by ophthalmologists to detect refractive errors in the eye care provider office setting.

-MDH does not make brand/equipment specific recommendations.
-This technology is rapidly evolving and programs need to make careful decisions including staying up to date on current evidence before purchasing equipment.
+MDH does not make brand/equipment-specific recommendations.
+This technology is rapidly evolving, and programs must make careful decisions, including staying up to date on current evidence before purchasing equipment.